Stephen Farry: Minister for Employment and Learning

-Deputy Leader of the Alliance Party (2016-)
+Deputy Leader of the Alliance Party

 Following the resignation of David Ford as Alliance leader on 5 October 2016, Farry was named by The Irish Times as a potential leadership contender alongside Naomi Long.
 However, he did not stand as a leadership candidate and was later elected unopposed as Deputy Leader of the party.

 At the 2017 Assembly election, Farry increased his share of first-preference votes in North Down to 7,014 (18.6%) and was re-elected on the first count.
-He currently serves as Alliance's Brexit spokesperson and has strongly advocated for a People's Vote, argued against a no-deal Brexit and maintained that the Northern Ireland backstop must be part of any Withdrawal Agreement should the UK leave the European Union.
+He served as Alliance's Brexit spokesperson and has strongly advocated for a People's Vote, argued against a no-deal Brexit and maintained that the Northern Ireland backstop must be part of any Withdrawal Agreement should the UK leave the European Union.

+On 8 September 2024, Farry announced that he will step down as deputy leader of the Alliance Party, after he lost his North Down seat in the general election earlier that year.
+He resigned his membership of the party.

-Member of Parliament (2019-)
+Member of Parliament

 On 13 December 2019, Farry was elected to represent the constituency of North Down in the 2019 general election.
 Farry replaced long-term incumbent Lady Hermon, who had stepped down at the election after eighteen years as an Ulster Unionist, and later independent, MP.
 He made his maiden speech on 20 December 2019, starting his speech speaking in Irish to "reflect the shared traditions of Northern Ireland"; it was the first time since 1901 that a maiden speech had been conducted in Irish, when Thomas O'Donnell was chastised by the then-Speaker for not speaking in English in the chamber.

 In May 2020, Farry was one of a number of politicians warned that he was under threat from loyalist paramilitaries.
 The threat was believed to have come from elements of the UDA in south-east Antrim.

+He lost his seat in the 2024 United Kingdom general election.
+It was reported that he would not take the seat in the Northern Ireland Assembly vacated by Sorcha Eastwood.

 Personal life

 In 2005, Farry married Wendy Watt.
-He lists his recreations as travel and international affairs.
+He lists his recreations as travel and international affairs, along with quizzes (having appeared on University Challenge in 1994) and reading history and biography.